Religion in the Workplace

 When Are Employers Liable for Religious Discrimination?

-Employers are always liable when employees suffer from religious discrimination resulting in a tangible employment action.
-However, in other cases, employers are liable for religious discrimination when it creates a hostile work environment where they knew or should have known of the discrimination and failed to take prompt and appropriate action.
+Employers are liable for religious discrimination if it creates a hostile work environment.
 In these cases, businesses can limit or avoid liability if:

 - The claimant unreasonably failed to take advantage of preventive or corrective opportunities

-It's a good practice for your clients to intervene quickly to address religious discrimination or harassment in the workplace.
-Sometimes, waiting for a complaint to take action may be too late, especially if the conduct has already created a hostile work environment that may also be impacting other employees.
+Intervene quickly to address religious discrimination or harassment in the workplace.
+Sometimes, waiting for a complaint to take action may be too late.
+This is especially true if the conduct has created a hostile work environment.

 Reasonable Accommodations and Undue Hardship

-Under federal law, employers must provide reasonable accommodations for sincerely held religious beliefs or non-beliefs.
+Employers must provide reasonable accommodations for sincerely held religious beliefs or non-beliefs.
+This is required by federal law.
 Common types of accommodations include:

-- Revising schedules or using voluntary substitutes with other employees
+- Revising schedules or using other employees as voluntary substitutes

 - Revising an employee's tasks